rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 <p style="text-indent: 40px">
 I started skiing in Switzerland where I have been pursuing my PhD degree (still a PhD student even on the day of writing this blog).
-My friends and I made a 3-day trip (if I remember correctly) during Christmas break to Davos for skiing.
+My friends and I made a 2-day trip during Christmas break to Davos for skiing.
 We did arrive at Davos Dorf, an area where uncountable skiers gather and stay over a long holiday to enjoy the slopes with puffy snow.
-On the first day, we went to a ski shop/school close to our hotel, rented ski equipments and asked for a beginner course for a group of 4 people including me.
+On the first day, we went to a ski shop close to our hotel to rent equipments and asked for a beginner course for a group of 4 people including me.
-The lesson was so short as it lasted for 2 hours in the morning, 10.00 am - 12.00 pm, again.
+The lesson was pretty short as it lasted for 2 hours in the morning from 10.00 am to 12.00 pm.
 That was my very first time skiing!
 Our ski teacher taught basic skills such as how to break (pizza) and turn (plough turn).
-After the 2-hr lesson, my group managed a couple of skills and styles on a kid slope (around 100 meters long), and I thought (I am very optimistic, too much sometimes!) that I was ready for a blue slope which is considered an easy run for people here growing up/living in Switzerland.
-The nightmare started from here...
+After the lesson, my group learned a couple of skills and styles on a kid slope (around 100 meters long), and I thought that I was ready for a blue slope which is considered an easy run for people here growing up/living in Switzerland.
+(I am very optimistic, too much sometimes!)
+Well... the nightmare started from here...
 </p>

 <figure>